sjmulder/fatpack/README.md

 ## What does it do

-Fatpack combines Windows programs for multiple architectures or Windows versions into a single executable that runs on:
+_Fatpack_ combines Windows programs for multiple architectures or Windows versions into a single executable that runs on:

  - 32-bit Intel (XP and up)
  - 64-bit Intel (XP and up)
  - 64-bit ARM (10 and up)

+To see it in action, download Fatpack from the releases page.
+It is a fat binary for 32-bit Intel, 64-bit Intel, and ARM (untested).

 ## Why